Animal Biology 3A BIOL3001

 - Available to Erasmus Students: Yes

-This course will present a broad coverage of Animal Biology.
+This course will present a broad coverage of Animal Biology in relation to the field of Zoology.
 Specific topics may include:

 ■ field work on terrestrial and aquatic habitats

 ■ invertebrate and vertebrate biology